 "But we were about to look at my new storybook," said an astonished Gerda.

 "Storybooks are only for babies," Kai sneered, letting some snow fall on his coattails and letting Gerda see it through his magnifying glass.
-"Ice crystals, on the other hand, are completely perfect.
+"Ice crystals, on the other hand, are completely perfect, as long as they don't melt.
 Now I'm off to the Market Square to sled."

 Out of town the carriage drove, and the snow whirled around Kai.
 He began to feel really frightened, but he did not even dare to let go.
 In the end, the sleigh stopped in the open countryside and the driver who held the reins turned around.
 Then, Kai saw that it was the Snow Queen.

-"Are you cold?" she asked him, stealing from him a kiss that erased all his remembrance of the past.
+"Are you cold?" she asked him, stealing from him a kiss that quenched all his feelings and erased all his remembrance of the past.
+As she kissed him, everything turned dark and he felt the blood freeze in his veins, yet that malaise only lasted for an instant.
 "Come and sit here by my side and wrap my fur coat around you..."
 The Snow Queen was lovelier than ever before.
 Kai felt no longer afraid when the sleigh picked up speed once more and literally flew forth over the sparkling snow.
 High up in the sky twinkled the stars.

 But at home, little Gerda went about and mourned her playmate.
 Where could Kai have gone?
 People said that he was most likely dead, but Gerda refused to believe something that dreadful.
 As soon as springtime came, she donned her brand new red shoes and went forth to look for her missing friend.